joshuachoy/sti.clustering/README.md

 ```
 ![Result](images/results.png)

 The results above show the 10 different groups that split the STI constituents.
+Each label indicates the group that a particular company belongs to.
+Interestingly, Mapletree Logistics Trust,Jardine Strategic Holdings Ltd and Singapore Airlines are the sole constituents in their particular group.

 ### Further improvements
 To further improve this model, the following can be done: